History of Jordan in Timeline

 1974: Rabat Summit Conference

-The census of 1979 showed 6.7 persons per household.
+The census of 1979 recorded an average of 6.7 persons per household in Jordan.

-1987: Discovery of Natural Gas
+1987: Discovery of natural gas

 1988: Jordan Renounces Claim to West Bank